prifina/prifina-app-starter/README.md

 # Getting Started

 The Prifina app is a container application and this starter repository helps you develop apps within that platform.
-As a third-party developer, you will be downloading Prifina's pre-built libraries, assets, and components to then design and craft your own application to be hosted on Prifina's marketplace.
+As a third-party developer, you can download Prifina's pre-built libraries, assets, and components to then design and craft your own application to be hosted on Prifina's platform.

 *Warning:* Since our starter app is already built on React, there is no need to run `create-react-app`.